jtrzaska0/Multi-Target-EBS-Tracking/readme.md

 5. `sudo apt-get install libensmallen-dev`
 6. `sudo apt-get install libcereal-dev`

-Then, `mlpack` should be built and installed from according to the Github page: https://github.com/mlpack/mlpack
+Then, `mlpack` should be built and installed from according to the GitHub page: https://github.com/mlpack/mlpack

 1. `git clone https://github.com/mlpack/mlpack`
 2. `cd mlpack`